Guidelines

 (a) The instructions to be followed by authors for submission of papers to BBR, are listed below and are according to the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals” (available at URL: www.icmje.org).

-(c) The general organization of the manuscript must respect the following sequence in both languages (English and Portuguese):
+(c) The general organization of the manuscript must respect the following sequence in both English and Portuguese, beginning with English.

-- Abstracts (2nd page) - maximum of 200 words.
-The abstract must be structured as the manuscript (no section titles) and indicate the objectives/scope, methods, results and conclusions.
-Each abstract will contain, on the same page, the respective keywords (up to five).
+- On the second page, indicate the title (full and short title) and provide the abstract (maximum of 200 words).
+The abstract should be structured as a single paragraph (no section titles) and indicate the objectives/scope, methods, results and conclusions.
+Each abstract will contain the respective keywords (up to five) on the same page.

-- Text - the text must be structured with Introduction, Material and Methods, Results, Discussion, Conclusions and Acknowledgements.
+- Manuscript text should follow the keywords.
+The text must be structured with Introduction, Material and Methods, Results, Discussion, Conclusions and Acknowledgements.
 Additional declarations of Authors Contributions and Conflicts of Interest are required.
 Small adaptations to the structure are admitted (inclusion of sub-paragraphs in Material and Methods, for example) according to the nature of the work presented.
 Manuscripts with experiments on live vertebrates (or higher invertebrates), humans or human samples must include a statement of ethical approval in the Methods section and full compliance with the reference guidelines.

 - Legends, Tables and Figures

-Legends of Tables and Figures must be placed on the pages immediately following the bibliography, and be clearly identified and in order.
-The legend of each table or figure must be followed by a heading and explanatory notes (e.g., definitions of abbreviations) in order to be understood and interpreted without resorting to the text.
+Legends of Tables and Figures must be placed on the pages immediately following the bibliography, clearly identified and in order.
+The legend of each table or figure must be followed by a heading and explanatory notes (e.g., definitions of abbreviations) in order to be understood and interpreted independently of the text.

-Tables and figures must be presented after the legend section, individually, on separate pages, suitably and sequentially identified.
-Tables and figures must be individually numbered (separate Arabic numeration for tables and figures) and must be ordered in accordance with the order of are reference in the text.
+Tables and Figures must be presented after the legend section, individually, on separate pages, suitably and sequentially identified.
+Tables and Figures should be individually numbered (with separate and sequential Arabic numeration for Tables and Figures, respectively) and must be ordered in accordance with the order of are reference in the text.
+Note that it is the practice of BBR to include both English and Portuguese within each figure or table.
+In rare cases, a version in each language is necessary.

-Photographs, illustrations, or other originals such as radiographic images must be converted into an electronic format (JPEG or TIFF) after digitalization and inserted into the file of tables and images. -
+Photographs, illustrations, or other originals such as radiographic images must be converted into an electronic format (JPEG, PNG, or TIFF) after digitalization and inserted into the file of tables and images.

-The authors of any submitted manuscript must declare at the close of the text body, the existence of any competing interests or declare their inexistence.
+The authors of any submitted manuscript must declare the existence of any competing or conflicting interests, or declare their inexistence, at the close of the text body.
+This includes authors who are Executive or Associate Editors of this journal.
 The potential conflict areas are described in the document: “Uniform Requirements for Manuscripts Submitted to Biomedical Journals” [ see more here ].

 (b) Previous authorization for submission